 As amazing as breastfeeding is, it’s not all sunshine and rainbows all the time.

 Breastfeeding can be challenging…messy…awkward…and painful.
 (It shouldn’t be painful…but sometimes, it is!)
 It can also be emotionally and physically taxing.

 Here are some tips/tricks/hacks I have discovered to make life easier!

-Tip #1: Invest in some comfy gear.
+Tip #1: Invest in some comfy gear for at home use.